migodlcrz/testrail-api-migration/API-Docs.md

           "Content-Type": "application/json",
           Authorization: `Bearer ${link.AHA_GET_FEATURE_APIKEY}`,
         },
-        body: JSON.stringify({ id2, associated_test_cases: featString }),
+        body: JSON.stringify({ id2, associated_test_cases }),
       });
     ```

     *Note: There is an inconsistency within the naming scheme of the Id's being id and id2.
-Those fields use the same required id from an AHA Feature. e.g DPACAD-000*
+Those fields use the same required id from an AHA Feature.*